Belgian connection: from barkeeper to suicide bomber

 The Abdeslams do not appear to have figured among the jobless.
 Legal documents reviewed by Reuters and first reported by Belgian newspaper L'Echo show that Brahim, a French citizen born in Brussels, formed a company in March 2013 to run the bar.

-In December that year, Brahim stepped aside as manager of the company in favour of Salah, but remained the main owner.
+In December that year, Brahim stepped aside as manager of the company in favor of Salah, but remained the main owner.
 Two other family members held small stakes at various times.

 On Sept.
 30 this year, after the closure warning, the family sold out to an individual who gave an address in southern Belgium.
 That person could not be contacted by Reuters.